lanudo2013/deviget-demo/README.md

 To run the frontend app:
 1. Open a terminal and point to the frontend directory
 2. Run *npm install*.
 This command will generate all the project dependencies in the node_modules folder.
-3. If you want to run the app in a browser, type *npm run start* and it will be launched by webpack dev server in the url http://localhost:3000.
+3. If you want to run the app in a browser, type *npm run start* and it will be launched in the url http://localhost:3000.
 4. If you want to build the app for a production environment, type *npm run build* and sources will be generated under ‘build‘ folder.

 To run tests: